ShaunFerris/Coding-Note-Taking/JavaScript - Objects.md

 Objects in JS allow for complex and flexible data structures.
 They allow arbitrary combinations of strings, numbers, booleans, arrays, functions and objects.

 Objects are decalred as constants and contain properties.
 Properties is the name used for the variable data stored in an object.
 The data stored as properties in a JS object is assigned by a colon instead of an assignment operator, and functionally JS objects are very similar to python dictionaries.
+The below is an example of an object constructor statement:
 ```js
 const cat {
 	name : "Whiskers",